 The layers of super-elastic lycra, foam and antibacterial fabrics are fused into a 1-piece chamois using a proprietary process called “Thermic Moulding”.
 In this process, the layers of shaped material and placed into a custom mould which compresses and heats the layers to 190 deg C gently.
 The compression and the heat causes the foams and fabric to fuse together, creating a chamois that does not have distinctive layers.
 The chamois feels like a 1-piece construction rather than multi-layered and also lasts much longer without flattening out and feeling “fatigued”.

 The results speak for themselves.
 We are still using the chamois’ from the 1st production batch from back in July 2014.
-Though the fabrics aren’t as red as they were (from multiple wash cycles), the chamois’ still feel plush and fresh.
-There is also an added benefit from this process.
-Despite our very clear instructions to our customers to NOT hot wash their bibshorts, unfortunately some do.
-A hot wash is deadly for a chamois.
-The heat from the water could cause the glue holding the chamois’ layers together to melt, causing in the chamois to “peel apart”.
-You’ll know when this happens – your chamois will seem to move around a lot more than usual.
+Though the fabrics aren’t as red as they were (from multiple wash cycles), the chamois still feel plush and fresh.

-A thermic moulded chamois will not have this issue as the process results in a 1-piece construction without any exposed layers.
+A thermic moulded chamois will not also have issues from extreme hot washes causing delamination.
+This is due to the construction process resulting in a 1-piece construction without any exposed layers.
 However, we still strongly recommend handwashing every RedWhite bibshort in cold water.